spences10/mcp-memory-sqlite/README.md

 ### create_entities

-Create or update entities with observations and optional embeddings.
+Create or update entities with observations.

 **Parameters:**